 Tupman began the 2008 season on the Royals active roster due to Miguel Olivo's suspension.
 He was sent down to Omaha before appearing in a game.
-For the time being, he joined other former Royals catchers Duane Dewey, Russ Stephans, and Cesar King as players that were on the active roster but never appeared in a game.
+At the time, he joined other former Royals catchers Duane Dewey, Russ Stephans, and Cesar King as players that were on the active roster but never appeared in a game.
+However, he was an emergency call-up on May 16th after John Buck's wife delivered twins a few days early.
+He got a hit in his first MLB at bat on May 18th, pinch-hitting for Jimmy Gobble and singling to right against Kevin Gregg.
+It was his only career appearance in the big leagues.
 He hit .229 in the minors that year.

 He played for Omaha and Mobile Bay Bears of the Arizona Diamondbacks system in 2009, hitting a combined .256/.297/.313 in 59 games.
 After not playing in 2010, he returned to professional baseball in 2011, hitting .268/.302/.380 with four home runs in 57 games for the independent Lancaster Barnstormers.

 - Anthony Castrovince: "They had 1 career AB, 1 career hit.
 Nothing else.", mlb.com, April 11, 2019.